 Mark: Right.
 Well, that Golden Ratio is 1.618.
 I knew what the tempo was and I knew how long the piece was.
 If you look at it sort of on a graph, we have the beginning and the end.
 So I took the time of it, and I multiplied times 1.618, and that breaks everything into two sections.
 And then if you apply that same ratio to each of those sections, that chops that into another section and the other into another section.
 So I had four different things and you can keep dividing and keep doing those.
 And that ratio happens within all of that.
 The amazing thing was that Danny changed his drum parts, unbeknownst to (the fact) that I was going to later super impose the Fibonacci series on top of it.
 Then I plugged in different chords at those different places, and it would recapitalize at the end.
 So that’s basically the structure of that.
 Once the chords were in place, I played a bass line.
 After the bass line was on, I added a second bass part up in the higher range of the bass to sound more like a guitar that has chorus on it.
 And then I doubled those parts with sevenths and thirds, or tenths and thirds, and that gave it more of a comping point of view.
 And then I soloed it on top of that and played melodies.
 And that’s how that particular song came about.

 FBPO: And it sounds great.
 You know, I’ve done almost 700 interviews, and this is the first time the Fibonacci sequence has ever come up in any of them.

 Mark: [Laughs] Great!

 FBPO: This album has so many different grooves and feels, yet it’s still very cohesive.
-“Hookey,” for example, is at the totally other end of the spectrum from “Back and Forth.”
+“Hookey,” for example, is totally at the other end of the spectrum from “Back and Forth.”